ehlesp/smallab-k8s-pve-guide/G033 - Deploying services 02 ~ Ghost - Part 5 - Complete Ghost platform.md

 ## Start using Ghost

-When the pod for the Ghost server is listed as READY, browse to your Ghost platform (found in `https://ghost.homelab.cloud` for this guide) and you will be met with the homepage of its basic default site:
+When the pod for the Ghost server is listed as READY, browse to your Ghost platform (found in `https://ghost.homelab.cloud` for this guide) to see the homepage of its basic default site:

 ![Ghost default site homepage](images/g033/ghost-default-site.webp "Ghost default site homepage")